kitze/awesome-conference-practices/README.md

 * Uh, try not to have multiple tracks?
 This sucks both for the attendees and the speakers.
 * If you have multiple tracks, make sure there's a tabular schedule that makes it easy for the audience to pick the talks they want to attend in each block.
 * If you have multiple tracks with multiple talks per block, have same-length talks against each other so that people can move between tracks within a block -- or explicitly ask attendees to not do this, if the venue does not suit this without disturbing the presentation.
+* Don't allow people to dodge the important talk on empathy or 'soft topics'.
+These are things that affect all of us, which hardly goes to say for the internals of TypeScript.

 ## 🙄️ Intro